Gus Logie

 Augustine Lawrence Logie (born 28 September 1960), commonly known as Gus Logie, is a former West Indies and Trinidad and Tobago cricketer and is currently an international cricket coach.
+He coached the West Indies to win the 2004 ICC Champions Trophy, the first major world cricket title the team won since winning the 1979 Cricket World Cup.
+He was a part of the West Indian squad which finished as runners-up at the 1983 Cricket World Cup.

 Logie played in the dominant West Indies team of the 1980s as a batsman, though he was almost equally well known as a strong fielder.
 He made 52 Test appearances and played in 158 One Day Internationals, scoring three international centuries.

 Career

 Born and raised in the village of La Brea, Logie enjoyed a successful career with the Trinidad and Tobago and the West Indies.
 He played for T&T from 1978 to 1992 and went on to captain the side in 1990.
 He earned the distinction of being chosen as Man of the Match despite him neither batting or bowling in an ODI against Pakistan on 28 November 1986.
 Adjudicators awarded him for his three catches and two run-outs, which helped The West Indies dismiss Pakistan for 143.
 With this, he also became the first cricketer to win a Man of the Match award for fielding.
 Logie was part of the West Indies squad that finished as losing finalists in the 1983 Cricket World Cup.
 He was not in the final XI for the final, although he again starred as a fielder, taking a catch as a substitute.

 His 52 Test matches returned two centuries, including his career best 130 against India in April 1983.
 Among his most important Test innings were his scores of 81 and 95 not out against England at Lord's in 1988.
 These won him the Man of the Match award, and he rescued the West Indies from 54 for 5 in the first innings, setting up a victory.
-Logie also rescued the West Indies in the Third Test against England in 1990 when his team were 103 for 8, making 98 and helping to earn a draw when the West Indies looked likely to go 2-0 down in a series which they eventually won 2-1.
+Logie also rescued the West Indies in the Third Test against England in 1990 when his team were 103 for 8, making 98 and helping to earn a draw when the West Indies looked likely to go 2–0 down in a series which they eventually won 2–1.
 The following year he was made Man of the Match again in the first Test in Jamaica of the 1990-1 series against Australia for making 77 not out, again helping to rescue the West Indies from 75 for 6, even after being forced briefly to retire hurt.
 He played his last Test against England at Birmingham in 1991.